blidblid/berglund/projects/mixins/README.md

 ## The solution

 Let's add another layer between apps and libraries.
-The goal is to design an API that is intent-driven and fully described by its inputs.
+The goal is an API that is fully described by its inputs, and not by its template.

-To do that, all content projection has to go.
-But without content projection, all directives have become worthless.
-For example, `*ngFor` as the abstraction that connects a data source to lists and selects, has become useless.
+To achieve that, all content projection has to go.
+But without content projection, the layer loses a lot of reusability.
+It can no longer can delegate functionality to directives.
+Instead, it has to to describe all functionality in its API.

 ### Mixins

-Without directives, the code base needs another source of reusability.
-Let's look at four components
+To find another source of reusability, let's look at four components

 - `mat-checkbox`
 - `mat-select`